HuyaneMatsu/hata/docs/topics/wip_plugins.md

     The *random* import error is again not a python error.

-    To solve this, we will switch pypy, which will raise a `SystemError` instead with the details of what is happening telling you, you indeed need an `__init__.py` file.
+    To solve this, we will switch to pypy which will raise a `SystemError` instead with the details of what is happening telling you that you indeed need an `__init__.py` file.